-I have attended a tiny home design workshop a few years ago and a tiny house tour recently which provided me invaluable insight into what truly to expect when building on a trailer and at that scale.
+I have attended a tiny home design workshop hosted by Jay Shafer a few years ago and a tiny house tour by Dan Luche recently which provided me invaluable insight into what truly to expect when building on a trailer and at that scale.

 I initially started crafting and refining my design on paper.
 Then I quickly moved on to a simple 3D layout and design program.
 The excitement of designing my own tiny home kept me up late at night and early in the mornings for many weeks.
 Even now it is still an evolving design.
 I call it Arborion.

 Once I had a visual concept in SketchUp, I was able to get an idea of what I could fit inside an 8′ x 20′ structure.
 I could step through many of the design features and layout ideas in this mode.
 Several critical areas for consideration were the narrow walkway between the cabinets in the split kitchen, loft (kitchen ceiling) height, wardrobe size and location, storage areas, bathroom & shower size, door size, number of windows and various other relational distances.
 Some of the choices helped me to arrive at other decisions, but a few I struggled with for many days.
 When in doubt I lean toward what will make the home stronger or last longer, then what will look closest to my initial visual concept.